 Alan Brewster - BASS

-After a few years hiatus, we are proud to have Alan back with Southern Sound, singing the low notes.
+After a few years hiatus, we were proud to have Alan rejoin Southern Sound in August 2013, singing the low notes.
 He is truly one of the smoothest bass singers you will hear in a long time, and brings great depth to Southern Sound.
 He and Pam reside in Ringgold, GA and have three grown children.
 Alan is also a business owner, and is valued even more for his integrity.

-Shannon Burns joined Southern Sound in September 2014 and brings a smooth, sweet tenor to the group's blend.
+Mike Franklin joined Southern Sound in April 2016 and brings an experienced and unique sound to the group's blend.

 Randy Shaw - BARITONE & PIANIST